 Eighth-grade Class Trip: "The March “Journey from Civil War to Civil Rights”

 Students in 8th grade have an opportunity to take a once in a lifetime trip to the South, to travel the paths of the Civil War and the Civil Rights Movement.
-We will journey to Memphis, Tennessee; take a river boat cruise of the Mississippi River; travel to Birmingham and walk the Edmund Pettis Bridge; travel to Montgomery ‘The Cradle of the Confederacy’; and on to Atlanta to visit Stone Mountain Park.
+We will journey to Memphis, Tennessee; take a river boat cruise of the Mississippi River; travel to Birmingham and walk the Edmund Pettus Bridge; and travel to Montgomery ‘The Cradle of the Confederacy.'
 This trip will serve as the culminating event of the student’s Middle School Adventure!

-We welcome all sixth-grade students into middle school at their retreat October 3-5, 2012.
-We are heading up to The Oaks Camp, located in Lake Hughes, CA. Students will get to enjoy lots of great recreation, including the ropes course, cabin times with friends and teachers, eating, and laughing.
+We like to begin the VCS Middle School experience with a class-wide, fall retreat at The Oaks Camp, located in Lake Hughes, CA. Students will get to enjoy lots of great recreation, including the ropes course, cabin times with friends and teachers, eating, and laughing.
 We will have a great speaker, with lots of fun and games.
 Parents: you can expect a 1 to 8 staff to student ratio, travel in VCS buses, and missing your student from Wednesday till the end of the school day on Friday.
 This retreat is tons of meaningful fun!

 Physics Fun Day